blocknetdx/api-docs/source/includes/_xbridge.md

   "id": "91d0ea83edc79b9a2041c51d08037cff87c181efb311a095dfdd4edbcc7993a9"
 }
 ```
 This call is used to cancel one of your own orders, which automatically rolls back the order if a trade is in process.
+Upon closing the client, open orders are automatically cancelled.

 ### Request Parameters